The last thing you want to see when you check your mailbox is a ticket from your local municipality for a red light ticket.

 Several municipalities across the commonwealth have installed cameras at their intersections.
 Their purpose is to snap photos of vehicles that run red lights.
-Today, the SMA Law Group wants to discuss these red-light cameras with you as well as the penalties.
+Today, the SMT Legal wants to discuss these red-light cameras with you as well as the penalties.

 What happens when you get a ticket?

 What happens if you don’t pay for the ticket?

 These are important questions that we want to answer.

 What are the penalties for running a red light in PA?

 Running a red light is a serious offense.
 If a police officer catches you and pulls you over for running a red light, you could face massive fines and points on your license.
 This could lead to a license suspension and higher insurance premiums for you.

 If you run a red light (intentionally or unintentionally) in Pennsylvania and do not get pulled over, you may think you are lucky.
 That is until you get a ticket in the mail.